internetitem/sqshy/README.md

 **history.file**

+Default is "`~/.sqshy-history`".

 File to store command/SQL history.
+If the filename begins with "~/", that string is replaced with the value of the `user.home` system property.

 ### Builtin Variables ###